stacklok/sigstore-the-hard-way/src/04-rekor.md

 new shell prompt.
 ```

-As suggested run
+As suggested run:

 ```bash
 source /home/$USER/.bash_profile

 go version
 go version go1.17.1 linux/amd64
 ```

 ### Install rekor

-We will work with the rekor repo (we grab the whole repo as we will need a some scripts)
+We will work with the rekor repo (we grab the whole repo as we will need a some scripts):

 ```bash
 mkdir -p ~/go/src/github.com/sigstore && cd "$_"